iMoonLab/DeepHypergraph/docs/source/tutorial/auto_ml.rst

 Auto-ML for Item Recommender Task
 ---------------------------------------

-In the following example, we show how to use DHG to run Auto-ML experiments for item recommendation tasks on User-Item bipartite graphs.
+In the following example, we show how to use DHG to run Auto-ML experiments for item recommendation tasks on User-Item bipartite graph.

 .. code-block:: python